KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 | time | 0.39 | 0.065 | 0.093 | 0.077 |

-Overall, the CNN allstar agent **places more bombs and is a stronger killer than the built-in rule-based agent, the representator, and the tabular Q allstar**.
+Overall, the *cnn_allstar* agent **places more bombs and is a stronger killer than the built-in rule-based agent, the *representator*, and the *allstar* **.
 It consistently achieves higher scores than the other agents while committing fewer suicides.

 The training process is shown in Figure 5.
-Without the duelling head—when feeding the one-hot encoding directly into fully connected layers—the DQN agent’s performance plateaued at an average score of about 4.
-Flattening the convolutional output without pooling allowed the CNN allstar to occasionally reach scores around 8, but training stability was generally poorer.
+Without the duelling head - when feeding the one-hot encoding directly into fully connected layers - the DQN agent’s performance plateaued at an average score of about 4.
+Flattening the convolutional output without pooling allowed the *cnn_allstar* to occasionally reach scores around 8, but training stability was generally poorer.

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/17_cnn_allstar_training.png"  width="100%" alt="">
-  <figcaption>Figure 5: Average training score of the CNN allstar during 100,000 episodes of training.
-The CNN allstar consistenly beats the other agents after around 50,000 episodes of training.</figcaption>
+  <figcaption>Figure 5: Average training score of the *cnn_allstar* during 100,000 episodes of training.
+The *cnn_allstar* consistenly beats the other agents after around 50,000 episodes of training.</figcaption>
 </figure>

 ## Extrapolate to the unseen?
 One important capability the agent should have, at least in theory, is the ability to extrapolate to unseen situations.

-The figure below demonstrates that the CNN allstar, despite never encountering the coin-heaven scenario during training, is sometimes able to collect all coins.
+The figure below demonstrates that the *cnn_allstar*, despite never encountering the coin-heaven scenario during training, is sometimes able to collect all coins.
 This demonstrates that the network architecture does not terribly overfit the training data.

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/18_cnn_coin_grabber.gif" width="100%" alt="">
-  <figcaption>Figure 6: CNN allstar successfully collecting all coins after 100,000 rounds of training against other agents.
+  <figcaption>Figure 6: cnn_allstar successfully collecting all coins after 100,000 rounds of training against other agents.
 Notably, the agent had never seen the coin-heaven scenario during training, yet it still manages to complete the task in this episode. </figcaption>
 </figure>

 ## What do the convolutional layers actually see?

 One thing I’ve been curious about is whether we can actually *see* the high-level features the convolutional layers are pulling out of the one-hot encoded data.
-As a first step, I plotted the weights of the *cnn_allstar*’s convolutional filters (ignoring biases) after 100,000 episodes of training—shown in Figure 7.
+As a first step, I plotted the weights of the *cnn_allstar*’s convolutional filters (ignoring biases) after 100,000 episodes of training - shown in Figure 7.

 Some of the filters look familiar, with patterns that resemble standard edge detectors.
 But beyond that, it’s hard to say if the weights are really “reasonable” or interpretable in any intuitive sense.